sayinathk/sayinathk.github.io/_posts/2021-01-10-Privacy-in-WhatsApp-and-beyond.md

 #### Block trackers throughout the web

-- Install block origin which blocks ads, tracking scripts.
+- Install uBlock origin which blocks ads, tracking scripts.
 It also comes with the added benefit of blocking ads on YouTube!!! (but this may reduce your favourite YouTuber's income)
 - It is available for [Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en) (thereby Edge, Brave, other chromium-based browsers can use the same extension)and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).
 In the case of Firefox, you can install the extension in your android phone also.
 To know how to use the extension, see this amazing [explanation in YouTube](https://youtu.be/2lisQQmWQkY) (note: the video may be overwhelming with tons of information - start by just installing the extension, gradually you can learn about advanced features)

 #### Reduce trackings by Google.